albchia/Hello-World/README.md

 # Hello-World
 This is my first repository created.
-What a challenge is the tech world!
+The tech sector is really an adventuring world!

+What about me?
 I am Passionate about learning, training and education, teaching to others what I learn.
 I have also a big interest in international cooperation, environment, development, sustainability in a Global and Local perspective.
 My background starts here.
 I also discovered a passion about the tech world, first relating to Office Package, then I approach the big world of coding and programming... what a discover!